 |Salary of £26,200 or above or at least the going rate for the profession (whichever is higher)||20 points||Tradeable|

 |Job in a shortage occupation as designated by the Migration Advisory Committee||20 points||Tradeable|

 |Education qualification: PhD in a subject relevant to the job||10 points||Tradeable|

 |Education qualification: PhD in a STEM subject relevant to the job||20 points||Tradeable|

-The Skilled Worker visa general minimum salary threshold is £25,600 per year, unless the ‘going rate’ for the particular role is higher.
-Every occupational code is assigned a going rate, which can be viewed on the .gov website.
+The Skilled Worker visa general minimum salary threshold is the highest of either £26,200 per year, or £10.75 per hour, or the ‘going rate’ for the particular role being recruited for.

-In some cases, where the job on offer will pay less than the general salary threshold or specific salary requirement for that role – but no less than £20,480 – the applicant may still be eligible to apply for a Skilled Worker visa by trading specific characteristics against a lower salary to attain the required number of points.
+In some cases, where the job on offer will pay less than the general salary threshold or specific salary requirement for that role – but no less than £20,960 per year – the applicant may still be eligible to apply for a Skilled Worker visa by trading specific characteristics against a lower salary to attain the required number of points.

 A new entrant is someone who is under 26 on the date they make their application and is applying for a maximum period of 3 years’ leave as a skilled worker, those sponsored in postdoctoral research positions, those in professional training or studying for professional qualifications, registration or chartered status or a recent graduate, or in professional training.